Last updated on April 30th, 2019

-Virginia divides its misdemeanor penalties into four major classes, depending on the severity of the crime.
+As noted above, the Virginia Code categorizes most misdemeanors into one of the five major misdemeanor classes, depending on the severity of the crime.

 While misdemeanors are not as serious as felonies, they’re still criminal charges that will show up on your criminal record.
 They also carry significant enough penalties to seriously affect your life, such as months in jail and fines of several thousand dollars.

 Note that misdemeanors are also not the same thing as minor traffic infractions.
 While small infractions such as speeding tickets are still serious charges, they’re still something separate from criminal misdemeanors.

 For example, different drug possession charges can fall under different misdemeanor classes depending on the Schedule type of the drug.

 This is one of the reasons that having trustworthy legal representation is so important.
 An experienced criminal lawyer can often lower these sentences by arguing for penalties from a lower class.